robhlam/IPStack_client/README.md

 A python command line client for IPStack's IP geolocation API.
 Returns a json object with latitude and longitude.

 Requires a (free from IPStack.com) API key.
+Run interactively to be prompted to save the key.

 Security isn't excellent (the free API is http!) but this makes it easier for the user to do a sensible thing and